 The Quality Payment Program (QPP) has allowed large organizations to use the CMS Web Interface reporting method to complete MIPS requirements since the program launched in 2017.
-This gave these organizations of >25 clinicians/NPIs the option to report MIPS quality using a sampling of 248 patients for each measure across a single TIN, selected through Medicare Part B claims) across all of their practices.
+This gave these organizations the option to report a sampling of 248 patients (selected by Medicare Part B claims) across all of their practices.
 CMS will completely sunset the CMS Web Interface reporting option by 2025, but begin phasing it out in 2023.
 In 2023 and 2024 only MSSP ACOs may continue to use the CMS Web Interface measures.

-If you currently report using the CMS Web Interface measures you can still do so in 2021.
-That being said, you must understand the new reporting framework options for 2021 because they are relevant in 2022.
+If you currently report using the CMS Web Interface measures you can still do so through 2024.
+That being said, you must understand the new reporting framework options.

-There are two MIPS frameworks in 2021.
+There are two MIPS frameworks.
 Each framework has slightly different requirements and different category weights.

 APM Performance Pathway (APP)